-President Trump expressed strong support for the legislation, saying it is time that people can stop worrying about the clock, not to mention all the work and money that is spent on this ridiculous twice a year production.
-The presidential endorsement is expected to boost the bill's chances of passing the full House and eventually reaching the Senate for consideration.
+President Trump expressed strong support for the legislation, saying it is time that people can stop worrying about the clock, not to mention all the work and money that is spent on what he called a ridiculous twice a year production.
+According to the account, that presidential endorsement had been expected to lift the bill's chances in the House, where it has now passed, and to weigh on the Senate as it prepares to take the measure up.

 However, sleep scientists and health experts are sounding the alarm about the potential consequences of choosing permanent daylight saving time over permanent standard time.
 Dr. Karin Johnson, a neurology professor at UMass Bay State and vice president of the nonprofit Save Standard Time, told FOX News that Congress is getting the science exactly backwards.